ecs251-w19-ucdavis/DXServer/note/note-week2.md

 ### What are we going to do this week
 ##### Qi
 * together with Yiran, we will be designing system for handling dynamic requests from simulated clients
-* together with Wenxi, we will be setting up the render-side comminicator so that our render-side system can receive requests from many clients.
+* together with Wenxi, we will be setting up the render-side communicator so that our render-side system can receive requests from many clients.

 ##### Yiran
 * create and maintain different requests from clients